After joining his family’s wine business Thomas Hardy & Sons in 1975, Geoff completed his diploma in wine production two years later in 1977.

 In late 2009, Bec returned to the family business from Sydney where she had been managing the national sales for Pirie Tasmania by Dr Andrew Pirie, also the founder of Pipers Brook.

 Today, Bec holds a post-graduate qualification in business from UniSA and maintains her interests in the vineyard operations while leading the sales team across the Wines by Geoff Hardy brands.

-When Geoff Hardy met Richard Dolan he wasn't to know that he was meeting his future son-in-law and General Manager of Wines by Geoff Hardy, but that is exactly how it turned out.
+When Geoff Hardy met Richard Dolan he wasn't to know that he was meeting his future son-in-law and CEO of Wines by Geoff Hardy, but that is exactly how it turned out.

-A Yorkshireman by birth and an Australian by choice, Richard, who migrated to Australia in 2002, holds both an undergraduate degree in International Studies and a Masters Degree in Business.
+A Yorkshireman by birth and an Australian by choice, Richard, who migrated to Australia as an international student in 2002, holds both an undergraduate degree in International Studies and a Master’s Degree in Business.

 Shane is also a chef by trade and uses the skills honed in the kitchen to exert a Gastronomic Intelligence in his winemaking philosophy at Pertaringa.

 With 10 years of experience in the cellar Shane believes in earning his stripes, starting as a cellarhand and spending many long nights studying the science of wine in the pursuit of his winemaking goals.